-Reader Question: My home is paid for except for a $40,000 home equity line of credit where you can visit this.
+Reader Question: My home is paid for except for a $40,000 home equity line of credit.
 We are considering taking out a mortgage on our home to take advantage of the 2.5% interest rates and using the proceeds to buy a beach condo.
 Is this something you would recommend for an investment?
 T.G.

 Answer: Beach property, which took a big hit in the Great Recession of 2008, is beginning to make a comeback so now may be a good time to buy.
 It’s also a great time to get a permanent mortgage since interest rates are near historical lows.
 Care must be taken if you want to make certain that your interest payments are deductible.
 Normally that requires that the acquisition property (the beach home in this case) serve as security for the loan.
 Your best bet is to consult with your tax advisor.